Accept cashless payments at the club festival in Switzerland – QR code, terminal, or smartphone?

 Published:

-Swiss associations can accept cashless payments at festivals and events without expensive infrastructure or lengthy contracts.
-The three most common methods are a printed QR code with a payment page (from zero francs in hardware costs), Tap to Pay on the smartphone (from approx. 1.5–1.7 % transaction fee) and a mobile card terminal (from approx. 29 EUR in device costs).
-Which option suits your club event depends on the number of visitors, the average amount and the available infrastructure.
+Swiss clubs can collect cashless payments at festivals and events without expensive infrastructure or lengthy contracts.
+The three most common methods are a printed QR code with a payment page (from zero francs in hardware costs), Tap to Pay on a smartphone (from approx. 1.5–1.7 % transaction fee), and a mobile card terminal (from approx. 29 EUR device costs).
+Which variant fits your club festival depends on the number of visitors, the average amount, and the existing infrastructure.

-This guide compares all three methods with concrete Swiss costs, shows you step by step how you are ready to start in 30 minutes, and explains how the settlement then flows cleanly into the club accounting.
+This guide compares all three methods with concrete Swiss costs, shows you step-by-step how to get ready to start in 30 minutes, and explains how the accounting afterwards flows cleanly into the club bookkeeping.

-1. Why cashless payment at the club event makes sense
+1. Why cashless payments make sense at club festivals

 Payment behavior in Switzerland has changed significantly.
-According to the Swiss Payment Monitor, the majority of the population in everyday life prefers cashless payment – with debit card, credit card, TWINT or mobile wallets such as Apple Pay and Google Pay.
-At the typical club event, however, cash still dominates in many places: visitors have to go to the ATM beforehand, helpers juggle change, and the treasurer counts coins late at night.
+According to the Swiss Payment Monitor, the majority of the population prefers to pay cashless in everyday life – using debit cards, credit cards, TWINT, or mobile wallets such as Apple Pay and Google Pay.
+At the typical club festival, however, cash still dominates in many places: visitors have to go to the ATM beforehand, helpers juggle with change, and the cashier counts coins late at night.

-For clubs, three concrete advantages arise when they offer a digital payment option in addition to cash.
-First, revenue increases because visitors consume even without cash – experience shows 15–30 % higher average amounts for cashless payments.
-Second, the effort decreases: no organizing change, no counting, no bank deposit.
-Third, the club receives complete digital accounting – helpful for the auditors and the general meeting.
+For clubs, there are three concrete advantages when they offer a digital payment option in addition to cash.
+First, revenues increase because visitors still consume without cash – experience shows that average amounts are 15–30 % higher for cashless payments.
+Second, the effort is reduced: no organizing change, no counting, no bank deposits.
+Third, the club receives a seamless digital statement – helpful for the auditing body and the general assembly.

 Important: Cashless does not mean cashless-only.
-Most clubs do best with a hybrid model – continue accepting cash, but additionally offer one or two digital payment options.
+Most clubs do best with a hybrid model – continuing to accept cash, but additionally offering one or two digital payment options.

 2. The three methods at a glance

-For Swiss clubs, three practical methods are suitable for the event.
-Each has its sweet spot – depending on budget, number of visitors and technical know-how.
+For Swiss clubs, three practical methods come into question at festivals.
+Each has its sweet spot – depending on budget, number of visitors, and technical know-how.

 2.1 QR code with payment page

-A QR code leads the visitor to a mobile payment page on which they choose their preferred payment method – TWINT, credit card, PostFinance, Apple Pay or Google Pay.
-The club prints the QR code and sticks it to the stand, on the menu, or beside the cash desk.
+A QR code leads the visitor to a mobile payment page where they choose their preferred payment method – TWINT, credit card, PostFinance, Apple Pay, or Google Pay.
+The club prints the QR code and pastes it at the stand, on the menu, or next to the cash register.
 Hardware costs: zero.
 The only requirement: the visitor needs a smartphone.

 There are two variants.
-With a fixed-amount QR code (e.g. 'Beer EUR 5' or 'Sausage EUR 8') the visitor only has to tap 'Pay'.
-With a free-amount QR code the visitor enters the amount themselves – more flexible, but somewhat slower at the stand.
+With a QR code with a fixed amount (e.g. «Beer EUR 5» or «Bratwurst EUR 8»), the visitor only has to tap on «Pay».
+With a QR code with a free amount, the visitor enters the amount themselves – more flexible, but a bit slower at the stand.

-The decisive difference from a pure TWINT QR: A payment page accepts multiple payment methods.
-Visitors without TWINT – for example tourists, older guests or cross-border commuters – can still pay.
-Providers such as Payrexx or other Swiss Payment Service Providers (PSP) offer such multi-payment-method QR codes.
+The decisive difference compared to a pure TWINT QR: a payment page accepts multiple payment methods.
+Visitors without TWINT – such as tourists, older guests, or cross-border commuters – can still pay.
+Providers like Payrexx or other Swiss Payment Service Providers (PSP) offer such multi-payment-method QR codes.

 2.2 Tap to Pay (smartphone as terminal)

-Tap to Pay, also called SoftPOS, turns an NFC-capable smartphone into a card terminal.
-The helper enters the amount in the app, the visitor holds their card or their smartphone to the device.
-Accepted are credit and debit cards (Visa, Mastercard), TWINT as well as mobile wallets (Apple Pay, Google Pay, Samsung Pay).
-Additional hardware is not necessary – only the app on a compatible device.
+Tap to Pay, also known as SoftPOS, turns an NFC-enabled smartphone into a card terminal.
+The helper enters the amount into the app, the visitor holds their card or smartphone to the device.
+Accepted are credit and debit cards (Visa, Mastercard), TWINT, as well as mobile wallets (Apple Pay, Google Pay, Samsung Pay).
+Additional hardware is not required – only the app on a compatible device.

-Currently several Swiss providers offer Tap-to-Pay solutions, including Payrexx (Android), SumUp and Worldline.
-Availability for iPhone depends on whether Apple has released the NFC interface in Switzerland for the respective provider – this changes continuously.
-Check before the event whether your device is compatible.
+Currently, several Swiss providers offer Tap to Pay solutions, including Payrexx (Android), SumUp, and Worldline.
+The availability for iPhone depends on whether Apple has released the NFC interface in Switzerland for the respective provider – this is changing constantly.
+Check before the festival whether your device is compatible.

 2.3 Mobile card terminal

-A classic mobile card terminal (e.g. from SumUp, Worldline or via a PSP such as Payrexx) accepts contactless and chip payments.
-The devices work via battery and mobile network (4G/SIM) or Bluetooth to the smartphone.
-For clubs with high throughput – for example a festival catering operation with several hundred guests – a terminal is often the most robust solution, because it works independently of the helper's smartphone and also works reliably when WLAN is weak.
+A classic mobile card terminal (e.g. from SumUp, Worldline, or via a PSP like Payrexx) accepts contactless and chip payments.
+The devices work by battery and mobile network (4G/SIM) or Bluetooth to the smartphone.
+For clubs with high throughput – such as a marquee with several hundred guests – a terminal is often the most robust solution because it works independently of the helper's smartphone and operates reliably even with weak Wi-Fi.

-The device costs lie depending on the provider between 29 and 399 EUR (purchase) or can be rented for individual events.
-In addition, transaction fees of typically 1.3–1.7 % apply depending on payment method and provider.
+Depending on the provider, the device costs are between 29 and 399 EUR (purchase) or can be rented for individual events.
+In addition, there are transaction fees of typically 1.3–1.7 % depending on the payment method and provider.

-3. Comparison table: Which method suits your event?
+3. Comparison table: Which method fits your festival?

 The following table compares the three methods based on the most important criteria for a typical Swiss club event.